Respirometry (calculation of metabolic

 - Organisms consume oxygen and emit CO2

 -- but usually not in equal amounts.
-This creates volume changes
+This creates volume changes -- and hence, fractional concentration changes --

 that must be accounted for.